 - Add the eggs, vanilla, and pumpkin, and combine well.

-- In another bowl, combine the dry ingredients; flour, salt, cinnamon, ground cloves, and, ground nutmeg.
+- In another medium bowl, combine the dry ingredients; flour, salt, cinnamon, ground cloves, and, ground nutmeg.

-- Add the wet to the dry and stir well to combine, but don't over stir.
+- Add the wet ingredients to the dry ingredients in a large bowl, and stir well to combine, but don't over stir.

 - Bake for 30 min., until the blondies are golden brown and a toothpick inserted in the middle comes out clean.